jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Securing edge computing:
         - this technology creates additional network edges that result in increased levels of complexity
         - visibility, control, and correlation requires a Zero Trust access-based approach to address security on the LAN edge, WAN edge and cloud edge, as well as network management
-        - edge-based computing devices,especially IoT devices, are often produced with limited security forethought
+        - edge-based computing devices, especially IoT devices, are often produced with limited security forethought
         - devices on your network, no matter where they reside, need to be configured, managed, and patched using a consistent policy and enforcement strategy
         - use intelligence from side-channel signals that can pick up hardware trojans and malicious firmware
         - attend to physical security